cardillan/mindcode/doc/syntax/TOOLS-TESTING-TOOL.markdown

 The testing tool can be set up in the following way:

 1. Download and install [Eclipse Temurin version 17](https://adoptium.net/temurin/releases/?version=17).
-2. Download `mindcode-exttest.jar` from the [releases page](https://github.com/cardillan/mindcode/releases) and place it in a directory on your computer.
+2. Download `mindcode-exttest.jar` from the [Releases page](https://github.com/cardillan/mindcode/releases) and place it in a directory on your computer.
 3. To run the testing tool, use `java.exe -jar mindcode-exttest.jar`.
 Provide full paths to the `java.exe` file from the Eclipse Temurin installation created in the first step, and to the `mindcode.jar` file downloaded in the second step.
 The testing tool takes no arguments:

 ```